 Only an hour’s drive from the airport, the Michamvi Peninsula is known for its stunning white sandy beaches, barrier reef and fantastic diving.
 Zawadi sits on top of a low coral cliff that is adorned with ground-covering vegetation and flowering bougainvillea.
 The pretty beach forms a small cove from where you can swim in the ocean or explore the corals at low tide.
 We liked the ‘little cove’ feeling, but note that this isn’t one of those ‘picture-postcard’ palm-fringed beaches that occur elsewhere on the peninsula.

-Zawadi’s nine spacious villas are strung out along the coastline, so each villa has plenty of space and privacy.
+Zawadi’s twelve spacious villas are strung out along the coastline, so each villa has plenty of space and privacy.
 Their large verandas, complete with sunloungers, are surrounded by low-level planting to give unimpeded views over the Indian Ocean.